E01N/Styled-by-Saoirse/README.md

   - The About section is based on the homepage of the site and will be the first thing the user will interact with.
   - This section includes a photograph with a floating About section to give the user some basic information about the owner.
-  - This section introduces the user to Styled by Saoirse with an eye-catching layout to grab their attention
+  - This section introduces the user to Styled by Saoirse with an eye-catching layout to grab the attention of the user.
   - In a screen size of 600 pixals or less the background image will disapear and center the About section for optimal viewing.

 ![About Section](media/About.png)